PanyiDong/InsurAutoML/README.md

 System Requirements:

-- Linux (write and tested on Ubuntu 20.04) and Windows (Windows is now compatible but may suffer from efficiency problems)
+- Linux (write and test on Ubuntu 20.04) and Windows (Windows is now compatible but may suffer from efficiency and system problems)

 - As all trials are running parallelized, more threads (correspondingly, more memory) will increase the training efficiency

+- `gcc` is required for compilation (write and test on 9.4.0)

 - `pip`, `git` is required for installation

-- Python version: should support version >= 3.7 (write and tested on `3.8` and `3.9`)
+- Python version: should support version >= 3.7 (write and test on `3.8` and `3.9`)

 - If neural network is required, please use GPU supported device